 When to plant sunflowers to get blooms in August

 I realized as I researched this question that I not only needed to know which varieties to plant to get blooms in August, my first obstacle, I also needed to know when to plant the seed.
 I needed to know when to plant sunflowers to be sure of having blooming flowers in time for the wedding, but not too soon that the blooms would be done before we needed them.
 Unlike vegetable seed packages, sunflower seed packages don’t tell you the number of days to bloom time on the package.
 I thought initially, no problem, I’ll just look it up on the internet.

 I learned a lot of general information on the internet, but not the specific varietal bloom time information I needed to figure out my planting dates in zone 3.
-There are literally hundreds of different varieties of Sunflowers, from Giant Sunflowers that grow more than 12 feet tall to tiny Sunflowers that will be bloom in a six inch pot.
+There are literally hundreds of different varieties of Sunflowers, from Giant Sunflowers that grow more than 12 feet tall to tiny Sunflowers that will be bloom in a six inch pot to sunflowers sold for sunflower sprouts and bird seed.
 Some of them take as long to bloom as a pumpkin takes to ripen.
 Others take just a couple months to be ready to cut for flowers.
 The more I researched online, the more confusing things appeared.

 I found out though, that sunflowers follow a fairly predictable life cycle and that helped.

 With my short frost-free season of only 75 or so days, I normally start tender annuals indoors.
 But while sunflowers can be started ahead of time in pots, you don’t gain much time.
 For many varieties of sunflowers, starting in pots so stunts their growth that they never recover fully.
 Further, sunflowers started indoors aren’t as stable as sunflowers planted directly where they will grow.
 They grow so fast that they can become root bound in the starter pot and then would need staking outside.
 Sunflowers don’t transplant well.